-See also Notes on Use to IPI 160.01.
+Also see Notes on Use to IPI 160 01

 This instruction should be used in cases involving emotional injury only.
 Use of this instruction assumes that the plaintiff suffered no physical injury other than that resulting from his emotional injury.